NTHU-SC/Cardiac_demo/README.md

 # Advanced High Performance Computing Cluster Practice
 ## Brief Introduction to Intel® VTune™ Profilers

+There are some scripts in [test](test/) for your reference.

-Here are some frequently-used code snippets.
+Below are some frequently-used code snippets.

 ## Set up envrionment variables